crossplane/crossplane/design/one-pager-change-logs.md

 ## Alternatives Considered

-The follow alternative approaches have been considered for this change logs design:
+The following alternative approaches have been considered for this change logs design:

 ### Kubernetes Events